Aetna Student Health Plan FAQs

 Student spouses can purchase the same insurance plan provided to students.
 For pricing information, please see the rates listed above.
-Spouses and dependents can use the Notre Dame Wellness Center when they have the University-sponsored student health insurance plan.
+Spouses and dependents can use the Notre Dame Wellness Center regardless of their enrollment in the University sponsored student health insurance plan.
 They must complete an eligibility form to register for use of the Wellness Center.

 - Annual: August 15 to the following August 14

 When your prescriptions are filled at the Walgreens pharmacy in Saint Liam Hall, there are single co-pays of $5 for generic, $30 for brand name medications, and $70 for specialty drugs; off-campus, you pay 20%, 40%, or 100% of the cost of the prescription, depending on the type of medication with a minimum of $15, $45, or $75.

 Yes!
 UHS is happy to offer a variety of optional dental insurance plans that are designed to meet the unique needs of Notre Dame students through Delta Dental, the University's partner in dental insurance for faculty, staff, and dependents.
 See plan brochure Delta Dental Flyer and visit www.mysmilecoverage.com/ND to enroll.